Edward Goodrich Acheson

 Edward Goodrich Acheson (March 9, 1856 – July 6, 1931) was an American chemist.
-Born in Washington, Pennsylvania, he was the inventor of the Acheson process, which is still used to make Silicon carbide (carborundum) and later a manufacturer of carborundum and graphite.
+Born in Washington, Pennsylvania, he was the inventor of the Acheson process, which is still used to make silicon carbide (carborundum).
+Acheson founded the Carborundum Company in 1891 and became a manufacturer of carborundum and synthetic graphite.

 Biography

 Acheson (1856–1931) was raised in the coal fields of southwestern Pennsylvania.

 Acheson attended the Bellefonte Academy for three years, 1870–72; this being the totality of his formal education.